-The George O. Adams and Kenneth E. Isaac Memorial Scholarship, The Fred Howarth Memorial Scholarship and the WNY State Nurserymen’s Association Foundation Scholarship - download the application here...
+The George O. Adams and Kenneth E. Isaac Memorial Scholarship, The Fred Howarth Memorial Scholarship, The Mary Schichtel Memorial Scholarship and the WNY State Nurserymen’s Association Foundation Scholarship - download the application here...

-Fillable Word version here: 2017 Foundation Scholarship Word Fillable
+Fillable Word version here: Spring Application for 2019 Extended Dealine to December 7 Word Fillable

 The George O. Adams and Kenneth E. Isaac Scholarship is named after garden industry leaders through the 1950’s and 1960’s.
 Together George and Kenneth started Buffalo Garden Supply in 1953 and operated very successfully until they sold it and retired in 1965.
 Kenneth Isaac was the first Man of the Year recipient of the Western New York State Nursery & Landscape Association..
 George O. Adam’s family continues to support the scholarship fund each year in memory of George O. Adams and Kenneth E. Isaac.

 The Fred Howarth Memorial Scholarship is named after Fred Howarth, a very active member of Western New York State Nursery & Landscape Association.
 Fred was a president of the Association (1968), recipient of the Man of the Year Award (1975) and one of the founders of the WNY Nurseryman’s Association Foundation.
 Fred was former owner and president of Menne Nursery